cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		"pong"

 ## Deploying Production BOSH through Micro BOSH ##

-**TODO: The steps below are only an outline.
-Need to expand on them.**

 1. Once your micro BOSH instance is deployed, you can target its Director: